 - In or near areas where combustion particles are normally present such as kitchens; in garages where there are particles of combustion in vehicle exhausts; near furnaces, hot water heaters, or gas space heaters.
-Install alarms at least 20 feet (6 meters) away from kitchens and other areas where combustion particles are normally present. - In air streams passing by kitchens.
-FIGURE 7 shows how an alarm can be exposed to combustion particles in normal air movement paths, and how to correct this situation.
+Install smoke alarms at least 20 feet (6 meters) away from kitchens and other areas where combustion particles are normally present. - In air streams passing by kitchens.
+Figure 7 shows how a smoke alarm can be exposed to combustion particles in normal air movement paths, and how to correct this situation.

 - In damp or very humid areas, or next to bathrooms with showers.
 The moisture in humid air can enter the sensing chamber as water vapor, then cool and condense into droplets that cause a nuisance alarm.
-Install smoke alarms at least 10 feet (3 meters) away from bathrooms. - In very cold or very hot environments, or in unheated buildings or outdoor rooms, where the temperature can go below or above the operating range of the alarm.
+Install smoke alarms at least 10 feet (3 meters) away from bathrooms. - In very cold or very hot environments, or in unheated buildings or outdoor rooms, where the temperature can go below or above the operating range of the smoke alarm.
 Temperature limits for proper operation are 40° to 100°F (4.4° to 37.8°C). - In very dusty or dirty areas.
-Dust and dirt can build up on the smoke alarm's sensing chamber and can make it overly sensitive, or block openings to the sensing chamber and keep the unit from sensing smoke. - Near fresh air inlets or returns or excessively drafty areas.
-Air conditioners, heaters, fans, and fresh air intakes and returns can drive smoke away from smoke alarms, making the smoke alarms less effective. - In dead air spaces at the top of a peaked roof or in the corners between ceilings and walls.
-Dead air may prevent smoke from reaching the device.
+Dust and dirt can build up on the smoke alarm's sensing chamber and can make it overly sensitive, or block openings to the sensing chamber and keep the device from sensing smoke.

+- Near fresh air inlets, returns or excessively drafty areas.
+Air conditioners, heaters, fans, and fresh air intakes and returns can drive smoke away from smoke alarms, making the devices less effective. - In dead air spaces at the top of a peaked roof or in the corners between ceilings and walls.
+Dead air may prevent smoke from reaching a smoke alarm.
 See Figures 5 and 6 for recommended mounting locations. - In insect-infested areas.
 If insects enter a smoke alarm's sensing chamber, they may cause a nuisance alarm.
-Get rid of the bugs before installing alarms where bugs are a problem. - Near fluorescent light fixtures.
+Get rid of the bugs before installing smoke alarms where bugs are a problem. - Near fluorescent light fixtures.
 Electrical "noise" from nearby fluorescent light fixtures may cause a nuisance alarm.
-Install units and fluorescent lights on separate electrical circuits.

-▲ WARNING Never remove battery from the unit to silence a nuisance alarm.
-Open a window or fan the air around the smoke alarm to remove the smoke.
-The alarm will automatically turn off when the smoke in the air is completely gone.
-Do not stand close to the smoke alarm.
-The sound produced by the alarm is loud because it is designed to awaken you in an emergency.
+Install smoke alarms and fluorescent lights on separate electrical circuits.
+WARNING!
+Never disconnect an AC smoke alarm to silence a nuisance alarm.
+Open a window or fan the air around the unit to remove the smoke.
+The smoke alarm will automatically turn off when the smoke in the air is completely gone.
+Do not stand close to the unit.
+The sound produced by the device is loud because it is designed to awaken you in an emergency.
 Prolonged exposure to the horn at a close distance may be harmful to your hearing.

-INSTALLATION 913 SERIES
+INSTALLATION 9000 SERIES